 Your children already participate in gym class at school.
-Gym teachers already work to introduce physical activity in the context of fun and games.
-Kids learn to move, learn about healthy behaviors and are introduced to sportsmanship.
-While gyms classes take place in a formal manner -- on the same days each week, for a set period of time, and following a vetted curriculum -- they typically strive to make exercise fun.
+Gym teachers work to introduce physical activity in the context of fun and games.
+Kids get to move, they learn about healthy behaviors and they're introduced to sportsmanship.
+While gym classes take place in a formal manner — on the same days each week for a set period of time and following a vetted curriculum — the teachers typically strive to make exercise fun.
 And it mostly works!

 Instead of signing up your kids for exercise classes, think about exercise for your child in terms of looking for active opportunities, whether that's organized sports or fun activities.

 "I think it's important to encourage kids to try a variety of physical activities," says Lisa Druxman, creator and founder of FIT4MOM.
 "Some kids are going to engage more with individual sports like tennis or karate, and some kids will like team sports like soccer and basketball."

 Let your child try out a variety of sports or activities to find the thing she most enjoys.
 When your child associates being active with smiling and having fun — much as in gym class — your kid is more likely to maintain an active, healthy lifestyle over the long haul.

 "If your son or daughter shies away from football or baseball, consider lacrosse, a swim team or a dance troupe," Druxman suggests.
 "Keep trying new things until they find something that they love."